gkyriazidis-harvard/photonic_pnr/flow_digital/README.md

 # Flow_Digital
-This flow was developed to make the synthesis and placement process for Photnic Integrated Circuits (PICs) in industry-standard EDA tools an accessible and productive procedure.
+This flow was developed to make the synthesis and placement process for digital and mixed-signal integrated circuits (ICs) an accessible and productive procedure.
 The flow alleviates the in-depth technical knowledge required to perform a physical implementation, which is specific for every set of tools, by creating an eXtensible Markup Language (XML) interface.
 The user can describe their design using XML structures, feed them to the scripts and receive a full physical implementation that follows the specifications.

 ## Dependencies
 A list of the required EDA tools and Linux packages to run the flow, and their tested for compatibility version, is included below.